dzr-bmartin/listening-test-abchr/README.md

 Use the app free at https://golisten.ucd.ie/ or host yourself using this open source repo

-This repo gives you a fully functional end-to-end listening test platform which allows a user to create and share MUSHRA, ACR and A/B tests within minutes.
+This repo gives you a fully functional end-to-end listening test platform which allows a user to create and share MUSHRA, ACR, A/B and ABC/HR tests within minutes.
 Collected data can then be downloaded in CSV or JSON format.

 ## Run with docker and docker compose or with aws